 What they lacked, however, were features like advanced growth insights and tools to monetize their Instagram content.

 Ashley Yuki, an Instagram product manager, acknowledged this in a 2018 interview with The Hollywood Reporter, stating that the idea behind Instagram’s creator profile was to “create this space where we can now start to specialize the experience for the needs of creators.”

 By switching to a creator profile, influencers and creators would get access to flexible profile controls, simplified messaging, and more growth tools.

 But is this actually the case?
 Are the features worth making the switch?

 Instagram Creator Profile Feature #1: More Growth Tools

-One of the biggest concerns for Instagram influencers is taking back control of their reach – so it makes sense the new Instagram creator profiles are designed with analytics in mind.
+One of the biggest concerns for Instagram influencers is understanding their follower growth and trends on their account — so it makes sense that Instagram creator profiles are designed with analytics in mind.

-While many of these analytics are currently offered within the Instagram business profile, the new Creator Studio Dashboard will make it easier for users to access their metrics directly from their desktop.
+While many of these analytics are currently offered on Instagram business profiles, the Creator Studio dashboard makes it easier for users to access their metrics directly from their desktop.

-Instagram creator profile’s will also have access to follow/unfollow data, which will make it easier than ever for influencers to see exactly what content is resonating (or isn’t) with their followers.
+Instagram creator profiles also get access to daily follow/unfollow data, which will make it easier for influencers and creators to map new and existing content to net follower changes (and therefore see what’s resonating and what isn’t resonating with their followers).